Rawan-78/Rawan-78/README.md

 ---

 - 🎓 Computer Science graduate from Jazan University (GPA: 4.54/5, Honors).
-- 💻 Experienced in building web apps (PHP, React, Node.js, MySQL).
+- 💻 Experienced in building web apps using PHP and managing databases via phpMyAdmin.
 - 🛠️ Skilled in IT Support, system maintenance, and troubleshooting.
 - 📊 Proficient in data analysis (Power BI) and software engineering.
 - 🚀 Always learning new technologies to stay updated.